-Another aspect where TN panels fall short is the color reproduction.
+Another aspect where TN panels fall short is color reproduction.

-In comparison to the other panels, TN panels have the least vibrant and accurate colors, but they also have the fastest response time speed; so it’s a fair trade-off if you’re into competitive gaming.
+In comparison to other panels types, TN panels have the least vibrant and accurate colors; however, they have the fastest pixel response time speed; so it’s a fair trade-off if you’re into competitive gaming.

 More importantly, thanks to the 4K UHD resolution, the image will be crisp and sharp with vivid and clear details.

 Other panel-related specs include a 300-nit peak brightness, 10-bit color depth via dithering, and a 1,000:1 static contrast ratio, all of which is standard at this price range.

 Thanks to its rapid 1ms response time speed, there’s no ghosting or motion blur of fast-moving objects which makes for buttery-smooth and enjoyable fast-paced gameplay.